Frequently Asked Questions

 #Enable / Disable webhooks

-3. Switch the the "Active" toggle in the upper right corner to switch between on or off.
+3. Switch the the Active toggle at the top of the screen to switch between on and off.

 #Delete a webhook